blazium-engine/blazium-docs/contributing/documentation/updating_the_class_reference.rst

 The exact set of suffixes may be different.
 Carefully read through the linked article to learn more about that.

-The XML files in ``doc/classes/`` should then be up-to-date with current Godot Engine features.
+The XML files in ``doc/classes/`` should then be up-to-date with current Blazium Engine features.
 You can then check what changed using the ``git diff`` command.

 Please only include changes that are relevant to your work on the API in your commits.